cherrisimo/oekolopoly-rl/README.md

 ```
 If not done, `logs` stores the newly trained agents per default.

-[!IMPORTANT] Following commands should always be executed while being in the repo folder `rl-baselines3-zoo`:
+----- Following commands should always be executed while being in the repo folder `rl-baselines3-zoo`. -----
 ### Train an agent:

 ```shell